The following events are at The Zumbrota State Theatre.

 Tribute to the Music of John Denver with Layne Yost

-Jon Shimoda plays bass to accompany Yost’s pure vocals and guitar playing in this homage to the music and the man.
+Jon Shimoda, bass, and Carol McDowall, fiddle, accompany Yost’s pure vocals and guitar playing in this homage to the music and the man.
 They capture the simple soul of Denver's music.
 Woven within the music are stories that give insight into Denver's life and legacy.

 Denver is best known for songs like, “Take Me Home, Country Roads,” “Annie’s Song,” “Sunshine on My Shoulders,” and “Thank God I’m a Country Boy,” along with other hits.
 A common theme in his lyrics was his enjoyment of the natural world.
 He was one of the most popular and best-selling acoustic artists of the 1970s, and his songs were hits on several charts, including the Billboard Hot 100, country and western, and adult contemporary.
 He earned four platinum albums and 12 gold albums during his career.